Is Total & Permanent Disability Assist cover right for you?

 1 The maximum benefit shown is the sum of the initial support payment and all 5 subsequent support payments.

-To find out which level of cover and premium applies to you take a look at Premium table 1 in the Super Savings Insurance guide.
+To find out which level of cover and premium applies to you take a look at Premium table 1 in the Super Savings Insurance Guide.
 Standard Total & Permanent Disability Assist cover ends at age 67.
-Premiums are calculated weekly and normally deducted from your Accumulation account each month so it doesn’t impact your take-home pay.
+Premiums are calculated weekly and normally deducted from your Super Savings account each month so it doesn’t impact your take-home pay.

 Increase your cover at the times in your life when it matters most.